 The trail goes over the Tomorrow River and along some marshy areas.
 The trail ends abruptly at Elkins Road.
 According to the maps at the trailheads the sections are supposed to be joined at sometime.
 And the east end will extend further.

 I could find no place to grab a bite to eat along this trail after leaving Plover.

 This trail is fully suitable for touring bikes.
 It has an excellent crushed limestone surface extending from Amherst Junction to the connection with the Green Circle Trail in Plover.

-The Mascoutin Valley State Park Trail has two segments along an abandoned corridor of the Chicago & North Western Railroad.
-The eastern segment runs 9.7 ...
+The Mascoutin Valley State Trail is divided into two segments along a former corridor of the Chicago and North Western Railway.
+The eastern section...

 TrailLink is a free service provided by Rails-to-Trails Conservancy (a non-profit) and we need your support!